lukechampine/adiantum/README.md

 This repo currently contains only an implementation of HPolyC-XChaCha20-AES.
 This variant was chosen because it was the simplest to implement using existing Go crypto packages.
+You may implement your own HBSH variants using the `hbsh` package.
 An Adiantum implementation is planned.
 (The repo is named `adiantum` to match the name used by the original paper and [repository](https://github.com/google/adiantum).)

 ## Usage